-Always be sure to wear a fume-proof mask when welding as the fumes generated during welding include harmful gases and dust.
+• Always be sure to wear a fume-proof mask when welding as the fumes generated during welding include harmful gases and dust.
 Also be careful that the wind direction is not such that it will cause fumes to be inhaled and always operate the equipment in a well-ventilated area.

-⚠ Warning: Electric Shock
+A Warning: Electric Shock

-- Do not operate the equipment with any doors or covers open. - Do not touch wirings or any electric parts inside the equipment during operation. - Do not touch the equipment during operation if the equipment or your body is wet. - Be sure to stop the engine whenever touching Weld output terminals such as when installing or removing welding cables. - Do not connect welding cables to any part other than Weld output terminals. - Do not insert any metallic objects, such as pins or wires, into AC output receptacles or remote controller connectors. - Always be sure to turn off all breakers before installing or removing devices using AC output receptacles and AC output terminals. - Always be sure to repair the corresponding ground fault location when ground fault circuit interrupters operate. - Always be sure to stop the engine and remove the starter key before performing any equipment check or maintenance.
+- Do not operate the equipment with any doors or covers open. - Do not touch wirings or any electric parts inside the equipment during operation. - Do not touch the equipment during operation if the equipment or your body is - Be sure to stop the engine whenever touching Weld output terminals such as when installing or removing welding cables. - Do not connect welding cables to any part other than Weld output terminals. - Do not insert any metallic objects, such as pins or wires, into AC output receptacles or remote controller connectors. - Always be sure to turn off all breakers before installing or removing devices using AC output receptacles. - Always be sure to repair the corresponding earth leakage location when earth leakage circuit breakers operate. - Always be sure to stop the engine and remove the engine key before performing any equipment check or maintenance. - Ground every grounding terminal to the earth as set out in the manual.
+If even one of all is disconnected by mistake or accident, it will be much more dangerous for human injury or burns than the NO RELAY case, because leaking current inevitably goes through the body. - Even though all the terminals of the loads have been grounded to the earth, the bonnet (canopy) grounding terminal should be grounded to the earth. - Grounding should be made after the engine is stopped.